 Capitalize Jupyter, but not notebook

 Always capitalize Python (the language)

-To build the documentation, follow the instructions in Getting Set Up
+To build the documentation, follow the instructions in Setting up a development environment

 conda activate bkdev